 Does wine intimidate you?
 It shouldn’t.
 There are some wine basics you should know.
 Once you’ve reviewed this page, you’ll be in a better position than ever: enjoying wine rather than worrying about your lack of wine knowledge.
-If you live in the Philadelphia Area, you can learn about wine the fun way.
-We offer a number of introductory wine classes.
+If you live in the Philadelphia area, you can learn about wine the fun way.
+We offer several introductory wine classes.

 Our Beginner Wine Classes

 The classic intro class

 Tricks of the trade